Queuni/Arena-Shooter/README.md

 - Refactor exports so the public API is clearer and easier to use

 - Refactor utils to use a single source of truth for default values

+- Add integration test that covers the full flow from request to response